cambiotraining/sars-cov-2-genomics/04-consensus.md

 - `REF` is the reference nucleotide.
 - `ALT` is the alternative nucleotide, that is the nucleotide that was observed in our sample.
 - `FILTER` indicates whether the SNP passed quality filters from the variant calling software ("PASS") or whether some other issue was observed (for example "dp" means that the depth of sequencing was unusually high or low).
+- `DP` is the total depth of sequencing at this position, meaning how many reads in total were aligned there.
 - `REF_DP` is the depth of sequencing of the reference allele, meaning how many reads contained the reference nucleotide.
 - `ALT_DP` is the depth of sequencing of the alternative allele, meaning how many reads contained the alternative nucleotide.
 - `AF` is the allele frequence of the alternative allele, meaning the proportion of reads that contained the alternative nucleotide (this column is equivalent to `ALT_DP`/(`ALT_DP` + `REF_DP`)).